 4. Route invoices based on defined approval limits.
 Approval thresholds should be enforced by the system, not by whoever happens to be reviewing that week.
 An invoice above a certain value, from a new supplier, or with a changed bank account should trigger a specific approval path, automatically.

-**5. Code line items using supplier history.** For businesses in construction, wholesale, and industrial sectors, a single invoice can carry labour, materials, and equipment hire across three different account codes and two GST treatments.
+5. Code line items using supplier history.
+Automated line-item coding matters especially for businesses in construction, wholesale, and industrial sectors, a single invoice can carry labour, materials, and equipment hire across three different account codes and two GST treatments.
 The platform should apply historical coding patterns rather than leaving each line to manual judgment.

 6. Concentrate human attention on exceptions.
 Routine invoices should move through without unnecessary handling.
 The approval workflows should surface only what genuinely needs a decision: a changed supplier detail, a PO mismatch, an unusual amount, a new payee.